puppetlabs/kreamlet/bootstrap/README.md

 Make shell will give you a shell in the $GOPATH from there you can test out your code.

 ### MacOS
-Make shell will land you at `vagrant@kreamlet` so you need to `sudo -i` then `cd /vagrant`.
-This will then have you in the $GOPATH.
+Make shell will land you at `vagrant@kreamlet` so you need to `sudo -i` then `cd /go/src/github.com/puppetlabs/kreamlet`.
+This is symlinked to your local directory.
 You can test your code from there.